 How to define a prolapsed disc

-Regardless of the name, a prolapsed disc occurs when the inner gel nucleus of a disc in the spine is compressed and spreads outward through a tear in the disc’s outer layer.
-This can occur from years of constant pressure from the surrounding vertebrae, disc weakness from the natural degeneration of the spine, or sudden trauma or injury.
+A prolapsed disc, also called a herniated disc, occurs when the inner nucleus of a spinal disc is compressed and pushes outward through a tear in the disc’s outer layer.
+This can occur from years of constant pressure from the surrounding vertebrae, disc weakness from the natural degeneration of the spine or sudden trauma.

-Understanding the causes and symptoms of a prolapsed disc can help you be proactive with your spine health and treatment so you don’t have to miss out doing the activities you enjoy.
+Understanding the causes and symptoms of a prolapsed disc can help you be more engaged with your spine health and treatment if this condition is affecting you, helping you return to the active lifestyle you deserve.

 Causes and symptoms of a prolapsed disc

+This is primarily an age-related condition, with older people most vulnerable for the development of a prolapsed disc or related condition.
 By the time most people reach middle age, the discs in the spine have begun to lose water content and elasticity.
-This is often a result of the natural aging process of the spine, though it can be exacerbated by a poor diet, obesity, and alcohol and tobacco abuse.
-When the outer wall of the disc becomes brittle, pressure from the nucleus can create fissures, or small tears, which could eventually allow the inner material to seep out.
+In addition to age-related factors, it can be exacerbated by a poor diet, obesity and alcohol and tobacco abuse.
+When the outer wall of the disc becomes brittle, pressure from the nucleus can create fissures, or small tears, which could eventually allow the inner material to push out.

 When a disc prolapses, the risk of a pinched nerve increases.
-If the inner disc material touches or compresses a nearby nerve in the spinal canal, the following symptoms can develop:
+If the inner disc material touches or compresses a nearby nerve, the following symptoms can develop:

 - Localized pain at or near the site of the prolapse